JONSASSE/432-2018/slides/class21/README.md

 1. Some minor revisions (typos, mostly) to the [Chapter 17](https://thomaselove.github.io/432-notes/cleaning-the-brfss-smart-data.html) and [Chapter 18](https://thomaselove.github.io/432-notes/modeling-a-count-outcome-in-ohio-smart.html) Course Notes are now available.

+2. [Course Notes Chapter 19](https://github.com/THOMASELOVE/432-2018/blob/master/texts/chapter19/README.md) is now posted.
+It's on proportional odds logistic regression models for ordinal multi-categorical outcomes.

-2. A substantial set of questions and answers were added as Section 6 of the [Project 2 Instructions](https://htmlpreview.github.io/?https://github.com/THOMASELOVE/432-2018/blob/master/projects/project2/project2-instructions-432-2018.html).
+3. A substantial set of questions and answers were added as Section 6 of the [Project 2 Instructions](https://htmlpreview.github.io/?https://github.com/THOMASELOVE/432-2018/blob/master/projects/project2/project2-instructions-432-2018.html).
 Please, **please** read them.

-3. Your preparation for [Quiz 2](https://github.com/THOMASELOVE/432-2018/tree/master/quizzes/quiz2) will be aided by looking over the [Bonus Assignment after Quiz 1](https://github.com/THOMASELOVE/432-2018/tree/master/quizzes/quiz1/bonus), even if you weren't eligible to actually do that assignment.
+4. Your preparation for [Quiz 2](https://github.com/THOMASELOVE/432-2018/tree/master/quizzes/quiz2) will be aided by looking over the [Bonus Assignment after Quiz 1](https://github.com/THOMASELOVE/432-2018/tree/master/quizzes/quiz1/bonus), even if you weren't eligible to actually do that assignment.
 An **answer sketch** for that Bonus Assignment [will be posted here](https://github.com/THOMASELOVE/432-2018/tree/master/quizzes/quiz1/bonus) as soon as it is available.